 Then, because of a lack of funding, I had to hang up my helmet again.
 I went back to Ole Miss and finished my degree, then started to work in the journalism field before Martins Motorsports return to NASCAR in 2014.

 We ran nearly half the year in the NASCAR Nationwide series and had a season best 14th place finish at Talladega.
 There were more downs than ups - we had to start and park a lot of the races because of lack of sponsorship, but it was still a tremendous experience both behind the wheel & as part of a business.

-I was able to put my driving skills to use in a different way in 2015, working as a racing instructor at Ron Fellows Performance Driving School at Spring Mountain, right outside Las Vegas, NV.
-I met some great people, some great friends, and was able to pass on my love of racing at the official driving school of Corvette.
+I put my driving skills to use in a different way in 2015, working as a racing instructor at Ron Fellows Performance Driving School at Spring Mountain, right outside Las Vegas, NV - a place I still work part time.
+For three years I've been able to pass on my love of racing at the official driving school of Corvette.
 Pretty neat.